KaisenAmin/Config/README.md

     }
     ```

-3. sectionExists function to check whether a certain section exists in the configuration file:
+3. "sectionExists" function to check whether a certain section exists in the configuration file:

     ```c
     #include <stdio.h>